DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * connect entire network to the the internet using a single (or a few) leased public IPv4 addresses
     * use RFC 1918 defined IPs in private network and still communicate with the public internet
     * hides IPv4 addressing scheme and network topology from the internet
-    * restricts connections so that only traffic stemming from coonections originating from the internal protected network are allowed back into the network form the internet (most intrusion attacks are automatically repelled)
+    * restricts connections so that only traffic stemming from connections originating from the internal protected network are allowed back into the network from the internet (most intrusion attacks are automatically repelled)
     * basic one-way firewall by allowing incoming traffic that is in response to an internal system's request
   * termed as 'NATed'
   * Can be hardware or software